Updated May 27, 2026

 |

-| Base Flatness | Crucial for induction efficiency; prevents wobbling on glass tops. | We control concavity within 0.2% – 0.5%, ensuring perfect contact when heated. |
+| Base Flatness | Crucial for induction efficiency; prevents wobbling on glass tops. | We control base concavity within a defined tolerance range to support stable induction contact when heated. |

 Mei is a dedicated Sales Specialist at Goldensea with over 10 years of experience in the B2B kitchenware industry.
 Possessing deep technical knowledge of manufacturing and sourcing, she has successfully helped countless global clients navigate complex supply chain challenges and find the perfect culinary solutions.